 - Season with additional salt and pepper, as desired.

-- Roast for about 20 minutes, or until the squash is tender but not mushy.
+- Roast for about 20 minutes, or until the squash is tender but not mushy and starting to brown.

 - Remove and set aside to cool.